apache/parquet-cpp/README.md

 ```
 export PARQUET_TEST_DATA=`pwd`/data
 ```

-If you run `source setup_build_env.sh` it will set this variable automatically, but you may also wish to put it in your `.bashrc` or somewhere else.

 See `ctest --help` for configuration details about ctest.
 On GNU/Linux systems, you can use valgrind with ctest to look for memory leaks: